gale31/AstroSpiral/README.md

 ## AstroSpiral

-The Astro Spiral project presents an innovative way to compare astronomical images of the sky by building a convex spiral (modification of the Graham Scan algorithm for convex hull) according to the bright objects in a photo.
-On that purpose, I made an application for Windows and Mac OS X, written in C++ that uses the Cinder toolbox.
+The Astro Spiral project presents an innovative way to compare astronomical images of the sky by building a convex spiral (using a modification of the Graham Scan algorithm for convex hull) according to the bright objects in a photo.
+On that purpose, an application for Windows and Mac OS X, written in C++, is developed using the Cinder toolbox.

 ### Introduction